Your Top 10 Open Source No Code Platforms: A Quick Guide

 The statistics below provide an overview of the scale of the no-code market:

-• Accelerated adoption of no-code platforms will change how teams organize and Forrester predicts that in 2021, 75% of application development will use no-code platforms (source).
+• Accelerated adoption of no-code platforms will change how teams organize, and Forrester predicts that in 2021, 75% of application development will use no-code platforms (source).

-• Gartner Forecasts Worldwide Low-Code Development Technologies Market will increase in 2020 by 22.6% in 2021 (source).
+• Gartner Forecasts Worldwide Low-Code Development Technologies Market will increase 2020 by 22.6% in 2021 (source).

 • According to the market research study published by P&S Intelligence, the global no-code market will witness a 31.1% CAGR during 2020–2030 to reach $187.0 billion by 2030 (source).